if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Controller Haptics scripts are a collection of static methods for calling haptic functions on a given controller.
+A collection of static methods for calling haptic functions on a given controller.

+**Script Usage:**
+  > There is no requirement to add this script to a GameObject as all of the public methods are static and can be called directly e.g. `VRTK_ControllerHaptics.TriggerHapticPulse(ref, 1f)`.

 ### Class Methods